KirklandLab/CutandTag_Alignment_QC/README.md

 duplicate_cap_max: 5
 ```

-the workflow allows up to 5 identical fragments at the same position.
+The workflow allows up to 5 identical fragments at the same position.
 Additional identical fragments are removed before final analysis BAM generation.

 To disable duplicate capping: